reapp/reapp-server/README.md

 ### TODO

+- Figure out better if its in a reapp directory before symlinking server_modules
 - Lots of work needed to get production apps running again
 - Also work to be done getting isomorphic working again
 - General organization and code docs throughout